Jeevamk/React-Notes/README.md

-# why to learn react ?
+# why to learn react?
 - Make easy to manage and build complex frontend.

 # Q : What is `SPA` (Single page application) :